gitextensions/GitExtensionsDoc/source/settings.rst

         an already pushed commit, a standard push action will be rejected by the remote server.
 If this option is enabled, a push action with ``--force-with-lease`` switch will be performed instead.
 The ``--force-with-lease`` switch will be added only when the ``Amend`` option is checked.

+    .. settingsgroup:: Updates

+      .. setting:: Check for updates weekly

+        Check for newer version every week.

+      .. setting:: Check for release candidate versions

+        Include release candidate versions when checking for a newer version.

     .. settingspage:: Confirmations